Small Spice & Herb Garden DesignMay 17, 2016

 Image via Neslihan Gunaydin on Unsplash

 From sun exposure to wind resistance, there are many factors that come into play when developing a small spice and herb garden design.
-By taking factors into consideration like shelter from pests, you can help your herbs and spices to grow efficiently.
+By taking factors into consideration like protection from pests, you can help your herbs and spices to grow efficiently.
 Take these tips to heart about small garden design:

 Window Box Herbs